The Middle East Crisis: an Animist Perspective

-The irony is not lost to many that know that Esau (father to the descendants of Islam) and Jacob (father to the descendants of Judaism) we’re brothers, fraternal twin in fact, sons to Isaac and Rebecca as told the book of Genesis.
+The irony is not lost to many who know that Esau (father to the descendants of Islam) and Jacob (father to the descendants of Judaism) were brothers, fraternal twins in fact, sons to Isaac and Rebecca as told in the book of Genesis.

 Middle East Crisis: An Animist perspective.
 We welcome your thoughts and comments surrounding this issue.

 Join us at one of our men’s embodiment circle‘s if you’d like to learn more about our path and community.